OuOLeaf/Test-Equalization/README.md

 This is an software application that performs **testing equalization**.

-This application can quantify the respondents' ability by showing their predictive count of correctly answered questions.
+The application can quantify the respondents' ability by showing their predictive count of correctly answered questions.

 # 🌟 Features